reesecantu/cantus-kitchen/README.md

 - **Recipe Management:** Save, organize, and reuse favorite recipes.
 - **Guest Mode:** Try the app without signing up.

----

 ## Impact

 - **Reduces time spent planning and shopping for groceries.**
-- **Saves money by making it easier to choose writing a grocery list over dining out**
+- **Saves money by making it easier to choose writing a grocery list over dining out.**
 - **Improves accuracy and organization for home cooks and families.**
 - **Demonstrates ability to deliver user-focused, scalable web solutions.**

----

 ## Technologies Used